Adaobi-Chuks/UML-Diagrams-for-an-E-Learning-App/README.md

 This is a simple model for an e-learning app.

 * `ClassDiagram.pdf` contains a Class Diagram to model a simple E-Learning App.
-* `SequenceDiagram.pdf` is a sample solution for movie API/App
+* `SequenceDiagram.pdf` contains a Sequence Diagram to model a simple E-Learning App.
-* `UseCaseDiagram.pdf` is a sample solution for the descriptive statistics system/app
+* `UseCaseDiagram.pdf` contains a Use-Case Diagram to model a simple E-Learning App.

 # Usage
 clone the repo if you need a copy of your own, else you can view them directly on github.